-- · automated individual decision-making; - large-scale processing of sensitive PII or PII relating to criminal convictions and offences; and - systematic monitoring of a publicly accessible area on a large scale.
+- automated individual decision-making; - large-scale processing of sensitive PII or PII relating to criminal convictions and offences; and - systematic monitoring of a publicly accessible area on a large scale.

-Where a data protection impact assessment reveals that the processing would result in a high risk and no measures are taken by the controller to mitigate such risk, the controller must consult the DPA prior to commencing the envisaged PII processing activity.
+Where a data protection impact assessment reveals that the processing would result in high risk and no measures are taken by the controller to mitigate such risk, the controller must consult the DPA before commencing the envisaged PII processing activity.
 The Data Protection Act excludes, under certain conditions, processing activities for journalistic, academic, artistic or literary purposes from such requirement.

-The DPA has issued a Recommendation (01/2018) on data protection impact assessments in which it provides guidance to controllers on when a data protection impact assessment is required and what the assessment should contain.
-The Recommendation also includes a list of PII processing activities that require a data protection impact assessment and a list of PII processing activities that do not trigger the requirement to conduct a data protection impact assessment.
-In addition, the Belgian DPA issued a form that should be used in cases where prior consultation with the DPA is required.
+The DPA issued a Recommendation 01/2018 on data protection impact assessments in which it provides guidance to controllers on when a data protection impact assessment is required and what the assessment should contain.
+Recommendation 01/2018 also includes a list of PII processing activities that require a data protection impact assessment (black list) and a list of PII processing activities that do not trigger the requirement to conduct a data protection impact assessment (white list).
+Also, the Belgian DPA issued a form that should be used in cases where prior consultation with the DPA is required.
 The form is available on the DPA's website.